qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 vertices (or nodes or points) linked together with a set of edges (or arcs or lines).
 The set of edges is often called a network.

-Thanks to v.net modules, you can easily calculate le shortest path between a set of nodes on the network or even compute the `isochrone map <https://en.wikipedia.org/wiki/Isochrone_map>`__ from a set of central points. you can also easily solve `the complex travelling
+Thanks to v.net modules, you can easily calculate the shortest path between a set of nodes on the network or even compute the `isochrone map <https://en.wikipedia.org/wiki/Isochrone_map>`__ from a set of central points. you can also easily solve `the complex travelling